R2BC: Multi-Agent Imitation Learning from Single-Agent Demonstrations: Simulated Experiments

 \textbf{Buzz Wire}: Two agents are connected to an enclosed mass using rigid linkages.
 The agents are penalized for coming in contact with the enclosure and must take cooperative actions that push the mass through the hallway.
 This environment represents a system with coupled dynamics, where the actions of one agent can directly displace the other agent, reflecting difficult multi-agent transition dynamics.

 \textbf{Transport}: Three agents cooperate to push a package into a designated goal region.
-By default, packages are significantly heavier than the weight that individual agents can push alone, requiring agents to work together to transport the package.
+The packages are heavy and cannot be pushed by individual agents alone, requiring agents to work together to transport the package.

 The methods are compared under a demonstration budget that varies between domains depending on the task difficulty.
-Each policy is trained using a MSE-Loss until the loss plateaus, using a fixed learning rate of $1\times10^{-3}$ and a minibatch size of 256 state-action pairs.
+Each policy is trained using a MSE-Loss until the loss plateaus, using a fixed learning rate of $0.001$ and a minibatch size of 256 state-action pairs.
 After training, we evaluate the learned policies on an identical set of 50 environment initialization seeds and compute the average environment reward.
 In all experiments, we normalize the task reward to the range $[0, 1]$, where a score of $0.0$ corresponds to a random policy and $1.0$ reflects the performance of the oracle expert demonstrator.
 As is standard in IL, the expert defines an upper bound that is typically not exceeded by the learner.
-Additional procedures, hyperparameters, and supporting experiments can be found on our supplemental website\footnote{https://sites.google.com/view/r2bc/home}.
+Additional procedures, hyperparameters, and experiments can be found on our supplemental website\footnote{https://sites.google.com/view/r2bc/home}.